yongbean/baekJoonProblemPractice/IO_and_BODMAS/Readme.md

 ```c++
 std::cout.precision(12);
 ```
-max places to return.
+Max places to return.
 ```c++
 std::cout << std::fixed;
 ```
-set as presision number to be a fixed decimal places.
+Set as presision number to be a fixed decimal places.